lvkremin/personal-website2/content/home/projects.md

 # A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 12  # Order that this section will appear.

 title = "UX Research Portfolio" subtitle = "To see a sample of my UXR work, please [click here](https://www.lenavkremin.com/project/uxr)"